NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter2.md

 ---
-title       :  "Does Money Buy Happiness?" description : You will learn to create a model using Linear Regression Modeling
+title       :  "Does Money Buy Happiness?" description : In this chapter, you will learn how to create a model using Linear Regression Modeling.

 --- type:NormalExercise lang:r xp:100 skills:1 key:c4dea87c7f